War of Liberation (1989–1990): Leaders involved

 In East Beirut, Aoun's provisional government consisted of himself (prime minister), Colonel Issam Abu Jamra (Greek Orthodox), and Brigadier General Edgar Maalouf (Greek Catholic).
 President Gemayel's decree, signed 15 minutes before his term expired, on 22 September 1988, also included three Muslim ministers (Sunni, Shiite, Druze), but all three rejected the posts and immediately resigned.
 Despite this, Aoun insisted he was the legal Prime Minister.

-In West Beirut, Hrawi's government consisted of a cabinet equally divided between Christians and Muslims, with Selim Hoss as Prime Minister.
-The Commander-in-chief of the LAF, General Emile Lahoud, had been appointed on 28 November 1989.
+In West Beirut, Hraoui's government consisted of a cabinet equally divided between Christians and Muslims, with el-Hoss as Prime Minister.
+The Commander-in-chief of the LAF, General Émile Lahoud, had been appointed on 28 November 1989.
 In March 1990, the cabinet selected General Elie Hayek as commander of the Mount Lebanon region.

 The Lebanese Forces (LF) - headed by Samir Geagea - were headquartered in La Quarantaine (directly bordering Achrafieh from the East), and were in control of East Beirut, the coastal Metn and Baabda.
-They held the entire districts (cazas) of Keserwan, Jbeil, Batroun, Koura, Bcharri, and parts of Zgharta.
+They held the entire districts (cazas) of Keserwan, Jbeil, Bcharri, and parts of Batroun, Koura, and Zgharta.

 Events

 War begins

-On 15 February 1989 General Aoun launched an offensive, with those Lebanese Army Brigades loyal to him (30% of whom were Sunni), against Geagea’s Lebanese Forces (LF) positions around Christian East Beirut.
-At the time it was estimated that Aoun’s portion of the army amounted to 16,000 men, while the LF had 10,000; both sides were equipped with tanks and heavy artillery.
-Nine days later, 24 February, with seventy people killed and the intervention of the Maronite Patriarchate, the LF agreed to hand over to Aoun control of Beirut’s port’s fifth basin with its estimated $300,000 per month tax revenue.
+On 15 February 1989 General Aoun launched an offensive, with those Lebanese Army Brigades loyal to him (30% of whom were Sunni), against Geagea's Lebanese Forces (LF) positions around Christian East Beirut.
+At the time it was estimated that Aoun's portion of the army amounted to 16,000 men, while the LF had 10,000; both sides were equipped with tanks and heavy artillery.
+Nine days later, 24 February, with seventy people killed and the intervention of the Maronite Patriarchate, the LF agreed to hand over to Aoun control of Beirut's port's fifth basin with its estimated $300,000 per month tax revenue.
 Suleiman Frangieh, in the north, also returned control of Ras Salaata port in Batroun District The following month Aoun launched a blockade against the unregulated seaports south of Beirut at Jieh and Khalde.
-On 8 March 1989 Aoun’s patrol boats intercepted a boat heading for PSP controlled port at Jieh.
-This percipitated a series of indiscriminate artillery barrages, with Amal shelling East Beirut harbour and Jouneh port, and Aoun’s army brigades shelling Souq El Gharb.
+On 8 March 1989 Aoun's patrol boats intercepted a boat heading for PSP controlled port at Jieh.
+This precipitated a series of indiscriminate artillery barrages, with Amal shelling East Beirut harbour and Jounieh port, and Aoun's army brigades shelling Souq El Gharb.
 On the 12 March Aoun ordered the closure of Beirut International Airport and two days later launched an hour long bombardment of West Beirut which killed 40 civilians.

 At the end of the month Aoun announced a ceasefire with the issue of the militia-run ports unresolved.
 The area had seen the worst violence for three years with over 90 people killed and several hundred wounded.